jcreinhold/intensity-normalization/docs/source/algorithm.rst

 WhiteStripe
 ~~~~~~~~~~~

-WhiteStripe intensity normalization [3] attempts to do a
-Z-score normalization based on the intensity values of normal appearing white
+WhiteStripe intensity normalization [3] attempts to do a Z-score normalization based on the
-matter (NAWM).
-The NAWM is found by smoothing the histogram of the image and
+intensity values of normal appearing white matter (NAWM).
+The NAWM is found by smoothing the
-selecting the largest peak (for T1-w images).
-Let $\\mu$ be the intensity
+histogram of the image (i.e., KDE) and selecting the mode of the distribution (for T1-w images).
-associated with this peak.
+Let $p$ be the intensity associated with the mode.
 The "white stripe" is then defined as the 10%
 segment of intensity values around $\\mu$.
 That is, let $F(x)$ be the cdf of the
 specific MR image $I(\\mathbf x)$ inside its brain mask $B$, and define $\\tau =
 5\\%$.
 Then, the white stripe $\\Omega_\\tau$ is defined as the set